-How to Hold a Camera
+How To Hold a Camera

-Today, low light photography is made easy by adjusting the camera ISO, allowing faster shutter speeds.
+Today, low-light photography is made easy by adjusting the camera ISO, allowing faster shutter speeds.

-In the days of film, ISO (ASA) was fixed, and longer exposures were necessary for low available light shots.
-Then as now, tripods were preferred to steady the camera, but there are many situations where a tripod is inconvenient, and possibly unavailable.
-For instance, wedding photographers doing candle-lit portraits would hand hold exposures of 1/8 or 1/15 second.
+In the days of film, ISO (ASA) was fixed, and longer exposures were necessary for low-available-light shots.
+Then as now, tripods were preferred to steady the camera, but there are many situations where a tripod is inconvenient and possibly unavailable.
+For instance, wedding photographers doing candle-lit portraits would handhold exposures of 1/8 or 1/15 second.

-Today more and more photographers are losing good shots to camera motion at shutter speeds of 1/25 sec and faster because they can't hold a camera steady.
+Today more and more photographers are losing good shots to camera motion at shutter speeds of 1/25 sec and faster because they can’t hold a camera steady.
 Learning to do so requires practice.
-Don't rely on Image Stabilization.
-Every camera manual I have seen has a Basic Shooting section which explains how to hold the camera.
-I have yet to find a new photographer who can admit they actually read that part of the manual.
+Don’t rely on Image Stabilization.
+Every camera manual I have seen has a Basic Shooting section that explains how to hold the camera.
+I have yet to find a new photographer who can admit they read that part of the manual.

 First, hold the camera body firmly in your right hand, keeping your index finger free to reach the shutter button.
 Cradle the camera and/or lens in the palm of your left hand so your fingers can adjust the focus or zoom.
 Then bring the camera to your eye, tuck your arms and elbows against your chest, and, using both hands, hold the camera firmly against your face while you look through the viewfinder.
 Now breathe.